CS130-SOCR-Distributome/Distributome/README.md

 ## Noteworthy changes in release 1.2 - May 15th, 2012

 ### Feature
+* New layout design applied to DistributomeMerged-layout.html
+* New CSS in style.css
+* New images for layout in images/new/
+* Slightly modified jquery accordion smoothness theme to custom-theme

+### Feature
 * Editor and Navigator functionality merged into DistributomeMerged.html

 ### Bug Fix